Less knee pain. More life.

 The joint space has narrowed considerably and the joint cartilage has almost completely disappeared.
 The bones are often damaged.
 The joint is deformed and often inflamed.
 In this final stage, joint replacement surgery – that is, a prosthetic knee joint – may be the best solution.

-Patients with osteoarthritis of the knee frequently get caught in a vicious cycle:
+Patients with osteoarthritis of the knee frequently get caught in a vicious circle:

-To relieve knee pain, the affected individuals may exercise less and adopt a certain posture to avoid discomfort.
-However, restricting movement only provides short-term relief from pain.
+In order to relieve the pain in their knee, the affected person exercises less and often adopts a certain posture to avoid discomfort.
+However, restricting their movement only provides short-term relief from pain.
 In the long run, a lack of exercise accelerates cartilage wear and increases pain in the knee.
-The vicious circle continues.
+The affected person rests their knee even more often instead of exercising it, and the vicious circle closes.

-On top of this, the unnatural posture to avoid discomfort also puts excessive strain on other joints such as the hips, which can cause permanent damage.
+Furthermore, the unnatural posture they take to avoid discomfort also puts excessive strain on other joints such as the hips, which can cause permanent damage.

 Initial symptoms of osteoarthritis of the knee

-Early diagnosis of osteoarthritis of the knee increases chances of getting knee pain under control and slowing down the progressive changes in the knee joint.
+The sooner osteoarthritis of the knee is diagnosed and actively addressed, the better the chances of getting knee pain under control, maintaining joint mobility for a long time to come and slowing down the progressive changes in the knee joint.

-If you experience the following symptoms on a recurring basis, you should have it examined by an orthopedist:
+If you experience the following symptoms in your knee on a recurring basis, you should have it examined by an orthopaedist:

 Knee pain after rest (start-up pain)